znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 ## Add A Second Expectation

-* Rename the above json file to soap.expectation
+* Rename the above json file to soap.json
 * Create a new json file named batteries.json in the same directory with the following data:

 ```json